 Direct influence on waste accumulation and avoidance is possible on the one hand through the (central) procurement of inventory, IT equipment and consumables, and on the other hand through the individual behavior of users (e.g. with regard to the duration and intensity of use of consumer goods).

-Waste is separated by providing suitable separation systems and by informing and motivating all waste producers to use these systems in an appropriate manner.
+Waste is separated by providing suitable separation systems and by informing and motivating all waste producers to use these systems in an appropriate manner (for example with this overview about waste seperation).

 - Employees' offices are equipped with paper bins for paper waste.
 If you still have a residual waste garbage can with a plastic bag, we ask you to declare it a paper basket in the interest of waste separation.
-Simply remove the plastic bag and order a sticker with paper sign (with Mr. Lepszy, see below) to show the cleaning staff that it is now a paper basket.
+Simply remove the plastic bag and order a sticker with paper sign (email@example.com) to show the cleaning staff that it is now a paper basket.
 Please only dispose of paper in here from now on.
-Remember that only waste that is optimally separated by university employees is also collected separately by the cleaning staff.
+Remember that only waste that is fully separated by university employees is also collected separately by the cleaning staff.
 Thank you!

 - Members of the University of Potsdam have the option of dropping off hazardous waste at the central chemical depot on a weekly basis (read more here).